AbramovichAnna/Pokemon_Adventure/README.md

 ## Gameplay

-1. Start a new game, load an existing player from a JSON file, or overwrite an existing player's data.
+1. Start a new game, create new player or load an existing player from a JSON file, or overwrite an existing player's data.
 2. Choose an area to search for Pokémon (Cave, Forest, Lake, or Mountain).
 3. View player information, a list of captured Pokémon, or a list of all Pokémon in the game.
 4. Capture a Pokémon or pick up items (Poké Balls, Forest Berries) during your adventure.
 5. Save player data, area information, and the list of captured Pokémon to separate JSON files.
 6. Encounter random events, such as finding items or facing Team Rocket.

-Have fun capturing Pokémon and improving your object-oriented programming skills with the Pokémon Capture Console Game!
+Have fun capturing Pokémon with the Pokémon Adventure Console Game!